 Your feelings, similarly, are based on your perception of yourself and your circumstances, and like your circumstances, they come and go.
 Because they are always changing, who you are is not your thoughts, personality, or body.

 What never changes, however, is your awareness of your thoughts, personality, and body.
 Every situation that you have ever experienced in life, including now, has taken place in your awareness.
 Nothing can occur without your being aware of it.

 You may have noticed that as your body ages and changes, your awareness does not change.
 Whatever happens to you or your body in life, never affects your awareness.
 You could experience the most horrific car accident and have your body completely dismembered, yet this would all occur within your awareness and your awareness would still remain unchanged.

 This unchanging awareness represents the second level of who you are, and it is often called your higher Self, and written as ‘Self’ with a capital ‘S’.

-In summary, at one level, you are your identity, which participates in and engages with worldly circumstances, events, and situations to have you survive; this is your self.
+In summary, at one level, you are your identity, which participates in and engages with worldly circumstances, events, and situations to have you survive, and is your self.

-At another level, your Self, you are the awareness of your identity, thoughts and worldly circumstances and situations.
+At another level, you are the awareness of your identity, thoughts, worldly circumstances, and situations.
 This is your higher Self.

 What is your purpose?